-GAVO is also present at all meetings of the Astronomische Gesellschaft (AG); with a booth informing the participants about the VO in general and GAVO's work in particular.
-Since the 2008 joint AG-JENAM meeting we regularly organize splinter meetings on topics related to the Virtual Observatory and e-science.
-If you need support regarding research or publishing data in the VO feel free to contact us and we can arrange for an informal get-together.
+GAVO is also present at all meetings of the Astronomische Gesellschaft (AG).
+Since the Würzburg 2007 meeting, we have been present with booths informing the participants about the VO in general and GAVO's work in particular.
+Since the 2008 joint AG-JENAM meeting, also we regularly organize splinter meetings on topics related to the Virtual Observatory and e-science.

 Previous AG Meetings